passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

 # 3. DevOp
 We pre-negotiate the contract with our IaaS provider.
 It gaves us an address IP ```192.168.56.101``` where we could deploy our Swap application.

+## 3.1 Swap application
+Our swap application have 2 main components, the database component, and the app itself.

+For that reason, we want to build each one of the components in a different container.

+In order for both containers got to communicate with each other, we have to manage it through a Docker network.

+### 3.3.1 Docker network

 <!--References-->
 <hr>